gracious-tech/copy.church/src/articles/biblical-ministry-funding/index.md

 ## A consistent biblical model
 This biblical model of funding is not just theory.
-Aside from the New Testament evidence, it was also fairly clearly articulated in Levitical Law (Num 18:8-20).
+Aside from the New Testament evidence, it was also fairly clearly articulated in Levitical law (Num 18:8-20).
 As Paul says:

 <BibleQuote passage="1 Cor 9:13-14"></BibleQuote>